 These machines perform every task required to make an espresso coffee.
 From grinding the beans, tamping them down and finally brewing the perfect cup.
-These are typically the machines you’ll see in busy cafés and although expensive, some consumer oriented versions get snapped up by coffee aficionados quickly.
+These are typically the machines you’ll see in busy cafés and although expensive, some consumer-oriented versions get snapped up by coffee aficionados quickly.

 The main issue with these machines is price, putting them out of reach for many households.
 They are however the best machines you can get and often something coffee lovers will actively save up for.

-As well as the different types of machine above, there are a few different types of way the machine produces steam under normal operation.
+As well as the different types of the machine above, there are a few different types of the way the machine produces steam under normal operation.
 This has a huge effect on the speed of the device and how well it will work when dealing with brewing multiple cups of coffee, something to think about if you invite guests to your home frequently.

 Single Boiler Machines

 For more budget units, the single boiler is what will most likely be fitted.
-Typically, the machine has two thermostats, one at a lower temperature for brewing coffee and another set to a higher temperature for heating milk / steam.
+Typically, the machine has two thermostats, one at a lower temperature for brewing coffee and another set to a higher temperature for heating milk/steam.

 As the machine brews coffee, the boiler will switch from one thermostat to the other as it moves from boiling water and brewing coffee to heating and frothing the milk and steam.

-The positive to this method is price, most consumer grade and budget systems will operate using a single boiler.
+The positive to this method is price, most consumer grade, and budget systems will operate using a single boiler.
 The negative is the time taken for the boiler to switch, change temperature and continue with its operation.

-For average consumer use this is fine but if you’re planning to entertain at home or purchase a machine for any type of commercial / office setting, then you’ll need to think about upgrading to at-least a single boiler with heat-exchanger set-up.
+For average consumer use this is fine but if you’re planning to entertain at home or purchase a machine for any type of commercial/office setting, then you’ll need to think about upgrading to at least a single boiler with heat-exchanger set-up.

 A Single Boiler with Heat Exchanger

-An upgrade from the single boiler setup, this system operates with one boiler set to a high temperature of 110 degrees, allowing the water within the boiler technically be capable of brewing water and heating milk / steam.
+An upgrade from the single boiler setup, this system operates with one boiler set to a high temperature of 110 degrees, allowing the water within the boiler technically be capable of brewing water and heating milk/steam.

 As the machine brews, the super-hot water is used to brew coffee and create steam, whilst water for heating milk is sent through a heat exchanger – cooling it down to a temperature perfect for heating and frothing milk.

 The positive to this type of boiler is speed, it’s faster than a single boiler set-up because there’s a shorter waiting time between the coffee brewing and milk heating process.
-This shorter speed does come at a price however, a typical single boiler espresso machine with heat exchanger will cost $400 and upwards.
+This shorter speed does come at a price, however, a typical single boiler espresso machine with the heat exchanger will cost $400 and upwards.

-It’s worth noting that many single boiler with heat exchanger systems are almost good enough for light commercial work with the technology underpinning the design coming on leaps and bounds over the past few years.
+It’s worth noting that many single boilers with heat exchanger systems are almost good enough for light commercial work with the technology underpinning the design coming on leaps and bounds over the past few years.